recent

 The Great AI Heist: How the Theft of Google's Secrets Exposes a New Global Spy War

 Linwei Ding (also known as Leon Ding), a Chinese national and former software engineer at Google, has been charged with four counts of stealing cutting-edge trade secrets related to Google's supercomputing AI data centers.
 If convicted, he faces up to 10 years in prison and substantial fines.
+But this story is bigger than one man; it reveals the desperate race for AI supremacy.

 The Insider Threat: How the Alleged Theft Happened